jermbo/SampleAPIs/src/custom/README.md

-Anthing in this directory will not be checked in.
+#What is this directory for?

-This is for custom URLS and will not be part of the github repo
+This directory is for custom urls.
+On purpose the contents of this file will not be checked in as this is for custom urls only and not the publicly available endpoints.